rafdinis/FrozenLake/README.md

 - Main1.py: In this mode, the best combination was selected and set with a population of 100.

-To change the fitness
+To change the fitness:

     statistical_mode(metric="euclidean") #change to "radial" or "manhattan" to use another distance - line 224

-To change the slippery mode
+To change the slippery mode:

     env = Environment("FrozenLake-v1", is_slippery=False) #change to True to apply the slippery mode - line 98

 - Main2.py: In this mode, the code performs the grid_search for all the combinations of algorithms present in this project.

-To change the fitness function statistical_mode(metric="euclidean") #change to "radial" or "manhattan" to use another distance - line 227 To change the slippery mode
+To change the fitness:

+    statistical_mode(metric="euclidean") #change to "radial" or "manhattan" to use another distance - line 227

+To change the slippery mode:

     env = Environment("FrozenLake-v1", is_slippery=False) #change to True to apply the slippery mode - line 98

 - main - showcase.py: In this mode, the goal is to see an example of a solution being shown in a rendered way